© Simplon Fahrrad GmbH © Simplon Fahrrad GmbH

 New school MTB geometry – these are the latest trends!

-Simplon has its finger on the pulse of time when it comes to the latest MTB models.
+SIMPLON has its finger on the pulse of time when it comes to the latest MTB models.
 These are the new-school trends:

 The reach becomes longer